The Beginner’s Guide to Tempo Run Training

 Got questions or comments?
 Drop them below—I’d love to hear your thoughts and help you on your running journey.

 Want to learn how to train for a marathon?
-Then my couch to marathon training plan has you covered
+My couch to marathon training plan will help you get from zero to 26.2 miles with confidence.

 How Far is the Marathon?